cgpuglie/homebrew-monitor-rest/README.md

 ### Development

 This service is developed primarily with TDD, using Mocha tests and Nock to simulate interactions with other services.
-This can be done using Docker or running locally with node.
+This can be done using Docker or by running locally with node.

 Build and run the docker test image
 ```bash